bharathkreddy/bharathkreddy/README.md

 I am a teacher, a consultant and a data scientist.

 I teach Machine learning and AI to people with no prior exposure to coding or mathmatics.
 I consult on how can organizations convert data to valuble Ops Accumen.
-I am employed with a large bank to analyze their data and help them with a big transformation project.
+I am employed with a large bank to move their data to data mesh and stand up a production greade MLOps platform.
 My work is at the intersection of Data Analytics, Data Engineering and Fund Accounting Domain knowledge.